Progress report for FW23-410

 Ongoing information about this project will be shared on our social media (Instagram) page.
 Each year, we will make four posts on topics directly related to the project on topics including project purpose, methods, potential benefits of cover cropping, identification of insect pests and predators, and potential benefits of conservation biological control methods.
 We expect at least 60 individuals to engage with each post, for a total of 720 engagements over 3 years.

-During Year 1 we posted four project updates, these results of which are reported below.
+During Year 1 we posted four project updates, and during Year 2 we posted two project updates, the results of which are reported below.
+Social media outreach, including specific research outcomes, will continue during Year 3.

 Education Objective #3: Throughout the funding period, share the potential benefits of using conservation biological control methods, including the use of flowering cover crop plots to attract beneficial insects, with local growers and the general public via social media.